Forrest O'Connor: Career

 Hours after the O'Connor Band performed at the Premiere Ceremony of the 59th Annual Grammy Awards on February 12, 2017, Coming Home won the Grammy Award for Best Bluegrass Album.

 The O'Connor Band played at major festivals and performing arts centers throughout 2017–18, developing a reputation for stylistic versatility as well as virtuosic singing and instrumental playing.
 They have also appeared with the Nashville Symphony, Del McCoury, Bela Fleck, and the Zac Brown Band.

+In 2025, O'Connor launched an Americana duo project called Rosine with his wife, Meredith Lane O'Connor.

 Personal life

-O'Connor's third cousin is American swimmer and Olympic gold medalist Katie Ledecky.
+O'Connor married singer-songwriter Meredith Lane in July 2025.
+His third cousin is American swimmer and Olympic gold medalist Katie Ledecky.